 implementation location

-short description of the purpose of the change
+short description of the goal of the change

 screenshot of the recommendation

-Hi, Semly generated a recommendation for improving the visibility of the site in AI.
-I’m sending in the attachment the ready-made content to implement and the place where it should be added.
+Hey, Semly generated a recommendation on how to improve the page’s visibility in AI.
+I’m sending the ready-to-use content for implementation in the attachment along with the place where it should be added.
 Please check it and implement it according to the instructions.

 The most common mistakes are: